silentorb/game-design/marloth/marloth-game-design.md

 Essential requirements that don't complicate the design, don't get in the way of other requirements, and don't make the game more difficult to create.

-* Hand-crafted map
 * Single difficulty
 * Short playthroughs

-### Nice to Have

-* Single map

 ## Design Challenges

 ### MVP

-#### Indirect Agency

-* I want to push the boundaries and see how far I can go with minimizing the player's direct involvement with the world, which could get dangerously close to not engaging the player
-* Other games with Indirect Agency have always backed up toward some micromanagement, and I don't know why

-#### Limited UI

-* UI is always one of the main bottlenecks with games
-* For a 3D game, abstract UI is extra challenging

-#### Tamed Growth

-* Growth is one of my favorite part of games
-* Growth is one of the most difficult aspects to tame
-* Most games balance growth by crippling it and making it almost an illusion

 #### Non-Spatial Progress